nf-core/website/markdown/tools.md

 One very important setup is the creation of a branch `TEMPLATE`, right after the initialisation from the nf-core template.
 We will use this branch to keep pipelines in sync with future changes in the template.

-Please follow the [template branch](template_branch.md) description.
+Please follow the [synchronisation](sync) description.

 ## Listing pipelines